 7. Luminar Technologies (LZN) – Best for Lidar Technology

 Luminar represents one of the best opportunities to invest in this technology.
-Luminar makes laser sensors that detect movement as well as stationary objects nearby.
-The technology is crucial to the safe adaptation of self-driving vehicles.
+Luminar makes laser sensors that detect movement and stationary objects nearby.
+This technology is crucial to the safe adaptation of self-driving vehicles.

-Another compelling area of note is a strategic partnership with Nvidia allying to two of the strongest AI tech stocks on the market.
+Another compelling area of note is a strategic partnership with Nvidia, which is allying with two of the strongest AI tech stocks on the market.

-As Nvidia GPUs provide computing power, combined with advanced motion/object detection would have the potential to offer automobile companies an all-encompassing tech package.
+Nvidia GPUs provide computing power, which, combined with advanced motion/object detection, could offer automobile companies an all-encompassing tech package.

 A potential drawback is that lidar technology can be quite expensive.
 For this reason, some automakers are hesitant to universally adopt it and are still searching for alternative AI technology in their autonomous designs.